Things to Do in Malaga – Exploring Andalusia, Spain

 Today, the Alcazaba is an excellent place to spend a sunny afternoon exploring, and enjoying sweeping views of the Malaga and its bay.

-Enter Málaga Cathedral
+Things to Do in Malaga – Enter Málaga Cathedral

 Malaga’s Cathedral, officially named Nuestra Señora de la Encarnación (Our Lady of Incarnation), is an Roman Catholic Church located a few streets from the Roman Theatre.
 The imposing cathedral was built between 1528 and 1782, and although it is in the Renaissance architectural tradition the facade is in the Baroque style.